 In order to qualify for federal financial aid at any U.S. college, you will need to fill out the Free Application for Federal Student Aid, or FAFSA.
 Below, you'll find our answers to some of the most common questions about federal financial aid applications.

-The government makes the new form available on October 1st of each year.
-You must complete out a new FAFSA each year you attend school.
-Make sure you fill out your new forms online so you can just make updates instead of redoing the entire application.
-The schools that you're applying to, or the one you're currently attending, will use your results to put together their financial aid offers for you.
-You should receive this information by early spring if not sooner.
+The government usually makes the new form available on October 1st of each year.
+Note: The 2024-2025 FAFSA form was not released until December 30, 2023.
+You must complete a new FAFSA each year you attend school.
+The schools that you're applying to, or the one you're currently attending, will use your application to put together their financial aid offers for you.
+You should receive this information by early spring, although award packages are anticipated to be delayed in spring 2024 due to the late FAFSA launch.

-The 2023–2024 FAFSA may be submit between October 1, 2023 and midnight Central Time, June 30, 2024.
+The 2024-2025 FAFSA may be submitted between December 30, 2023 and midnight Central Time, June 30, 2024.
 Keep in mind that many states and colleges have earlier deadlines for applying for state and institutional financial aid.
-The Princeton Review recommends submitting your FAFSA as soon as possible after October 1 so that you don't miss out on available aid.
+The Princeton Review recommends submitting your FAFSA as soon as possible so that you don't miss out on available aid.

 The amount of aid you receive can be hard to predict.
 You can get federal funds, federal or state sponsored grants, student loans , or some combination of all three.
 You can also apply for a work-study program at your school.
 These are usually part-time campus jobs.
 The actual amount of money you receive will vary depending on your school, and your financial situation.